directus/directus/docs/getting-started/glossary.md

 Roles define a specific set of access permissions, and are the primary organizational structure for Users within the platform.

+## Title Formatter

+Special Casing — If you are trying to update the specific casing (uppercase/lowercase) for a word (eg: `Dna` to `DNA`) you will want to add the edge-case to the
+[Format Title package](https://github.com/directus/directus/tree/main/packages/format-title/src).
+If you feel the case passes our [80/20 rule](https://docs.directus.io/contributing/introduction/#feature-requests) you should submit a Pull Request to the codebase, otherwise you can update this in your instance.

 ## Translations